lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Older works will have had more years for people to potentially read them, so that an increase in an author’s popularity also increases the relevance of their older works.
 A new bestseller like Udolpho supplements The Romance of the Forest, it doesn’t supercede it.
 Ditto Charlotte Smith’s Elegiac Sonnets.

+### account for the impact over time of works which cannot ###

+account for the impact over time of works which cannot extend back in influence to before they were written, but most certainly do extend forward infinitely; no work is confined to a single moment.

+Older works will have had more years for people to potentially read them, so that an increase in an author’s popularity also increases the relevance of their older works.
+A new bestseller like Udolpho supplements The Romance of the Forest, it doesn’t supercede it.
+Ditto Charlotte Smith’s Elegiac Sonnets.

+When my inquiry starts in 1789, there is already an enormous catalogue of works of active interest to readers of the day; it's not a blank slate.

+(Am I impressed by longevity??
+I think what matters to me here is that this is a way that "normal", "average" books have great impact: they form a context/mediascape that only makes sense as a whole.)